MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/design-details-item-tracking.md

 ---
-title: Design Details - Item Tracking | Microsoft Docs
+title: Design Details - Item Tracking
-description: This topic provides an overview of design details for item tracking.
+description: The item tracking system provides easy handling of serial and lot numbers, which may be needed for meeting legal requirements or assist with warranty handling.
 author: SorenGP
 ms.service: dynamics365-business-central
 ms.topic: conceptual